pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_push.hbs.md

 ## tanzu accelerator push

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator push` command to push source code from local path to source image.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator push` command to push source code from local path to source image.

 ### Synopsis